Why I Come Back to Erlang

 Node.js Runs the Computation In A Single Thread

 Yes, Node.js will fork some threads to do IO.
-But while you are computing things with CPU, it only do things in one single thread.
+But while you are computing things with the CPU, it only does things in one single thread.
 It is not a big deal if you are writing a web server since it doesn’t use CPU often.
 But it is not true in a game server.
-A game server has lots things to compute so it will be very helpful if the computation could be run on multi-core.
+A game server has lots of things to compute so it will be very helpful if the computation could be run on multi-core.
 Erlang is known as scalable.
-It just do these things automatically.
+It just does these things automatically.

 If There Are Some Errors, Everything Fails In Node.js

-If something is error in the Node.js application, the whole application will fail.
-If you are using pm2 or something like that, it will restart the application for you if fails.
+If something has an error in the Node.js application, the whole application will fail.
+If you are using pm2 or something like that, it will restart the application for you if it fails.
 Again, it is fine in a web application since it is stateless.
 But the game has a state and many things will be lost after restart.

-It Is Not Easy To Profiling And Monitoring Node.js Applications
+It Is Not Easy to Profile and Monitor Node.js Applications

-I’ve reviewed many Node.js monitor tools and found none of them is easy to use.
-Almost all of them use a third-part website to monitor or profile your application.
+I’ve reviewed many Node.js monitoring tools and found none of them are easy to use.
+Almost all of them use a third-party website to monitor or profile your application.
 I’m very confused with it.
-These things really sucks.
+These things really suck.

-In the other side, Erlang have built in profiling and monitor tools.
+On the other hand, Erlang has built-in profiling and monitoring tools.
 You can monitor each node, each process and so on.

 The Killer Feature Of Erlang: Hot Code Deployment

 If all of my reasons are listed until now, then there are many other choices such as Scala, Go and so on.
-But they are leak of the killer feature of Erlang: the ability of hot code deployment.
+But they lack the killer feature of Erlang: the ability of hot code deployment.
 We don’t want to stop the game server at any time.
 It will affect a lot.

 Conclusion